turingschool/career-development-curriculum/module_four/negotiations.md

 # Negotiations
 ## How to Ask for What You Want

-For some reason we live in a world that is afraid to talk openly about money.
-That changes for you today.
-In this session, we'll have an open discussion about averages our alums are currently making in full-time junior developer jobs, apprenticeships, internships, and contract/freelance opportunities -- and how you should negotiate for what you want.
+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Ian will facilitate the section on equity specifically.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 [Slides for this session](https://docs.google.com/presentation/d/1UBHC5M0KQ712bUN8aeCfqKI7ti-Q_FajxSSJB5_5sDo/edit?usp=sharing)

 ### Session Structure
 Time: 60 mins

+**Facilitator #1:** Using slides #3-7, go through the following:

+**Slide #3:**

 * Opening: objectives, turn & talk (5 mins)
-* Ins & Outs of Negotations (20 mins)
+* Ins & Outs of Negotiations (20 mins)
 * Offer Discussion & Demo (5 mins)
 * Other Parts of the Offer (15 mins)
 * You Do: Group Discussions (10 mins)